FraunhoferIOSB/camera_aravis/README.markdown

+THIS README IS CURRENTLY OUT OF DATE.
+IT WILL BE UPDATED SOON.
+PLEASE SEE COMMIT DESCRIPTIONS FOR LATEST CHANGES.

 camera_aravis - forked from a deleted github repo (https://github.com/CaeruleusAqua/camera_aravis), which was itself forked from ssafarik: https://github.com/ssafarik/camera_aravis.

 This is a ROS node that works with aravis.